 Currently, I am working with (supervising or co-supervising) the following people, at Dalhousie unless otherwise mentioned:

-- Ellen Chappell, MES 2019, Understanding attachment to utilitarian landscapes and wind energy support in the Chignecto area
+- Ellen Chappell, MES 2019, Understanding attachment to utilitarian landscapes and wind energy support in the Chignecto area – kept her on as a statistical analyst until Health Canada hired her away, though we continue to collaborate.

 - Yan Chen, MES 2016, Understanding youth landscape perceptions and mapping landscape values via social media – returned to start in IDPhD with me and Mike Smit starting in 2018.